Eysturoyartunnilin: The opening

-The opening of the tunnel for general traffic was on 19 December 2020, which was 18 years and 9 days after the opening of the first subsea tunnel in the Faroe Islands, Vágatunnilin connecting Tórshavn with Vágar Airport.
+The opening of the tunnel for general traffic was on 19 December 2020, 18 years after the opening of the first subsea tunnel in the Faroe Islands, Vágatunnilin connecting Tórshavn with Vágar Airport.
 For Eysturoyartunnilin there was a ceremony with speeches and music before the tunnel opened, which was broadcast live by the Faroese Television KVF.
 Emergency response vehicles had been allowed to use the tunnel a few months before opening.

 Impact

 When the tunnel opened in December 2020, it significantly reduced travel times to the capital.
 The tunnel shortened the travel distance from Tórshavn to Runavík/Strendur from 55 km to 17 km.
-The 64-minute drive has been cut to 16 minutes.
+The 64-minute drive was cut to 16 minutes.
 The drive from Tórshavn to Klaksvík was reduced from 68 minutes to 36 minutes.
 Similar to the impacts of the two existing subsea tunnels, an intensification of traffic, interaction and regional integration is expected to result from the increased accessibility, on both the local, regional and national scale.
 On the Eysturoy side of the tunnel house prices increased by 31% between 2019 and 2020 and have doubled between 2015 and 2020.

 Strandfaraskip Landsins changed its bus route network in response to the tunnel's opening, but was pressed by the public along the route to restore the old network after a few months.
 This means that the trunk route 400 connecting Klaksvík to Tórshavn remains taking the old, 30-minute-longer route via Sundalagið.
-A rush-hour express service (route 401) between Klaksvík and Tórshavn was inserted that uses the Eysturoyartunnil, as well as a much more frequent 'Tunnel route' (route 450) between Tórshavn, Strendur and Toftir/Runavík, from where route 440 connects to villages along the Skálafjørður fjord.
-This means that passengers between Tórshavn and Klaksvík can opt for either a transfer-free longer route (route 400), or save about 30 minutes by taking either the express route (rush hours on working days) or a double-transfer trip (routes 450 Tórshavn-Runavík, 440 Runavík-Søldarfjørður and 400 Søldarfjørður-Klaksvík).
+A rush-hour express service (route 401) between Klaksvík and Tórshavn was inserted that uses the Eysturoyartunnil, and a much more frequent 'Tunnel route' (route 450) between Tórshavn, Strendur and Toftir/Runavík, from where route 440 connects to villages along the Skálafjørður fjord.

+Passengers between Tórshavn and Klaksvík can opt for either a transfer-free longer route (route 400), or save about 30 minutes by taking either the express route (rush hours on working days) or a double-transfer trip (routes 450 Tórshavn-Runavík, 440 Runavík-Søldarfjørður and 400 Søldarfjørður-Klaksvík).

 The national government and Runavik municipality agreed on the construction of a bypass between the tunnel mouth and the town limits of Glyvrar, in order to alleviate the increasing traffic through the town streets once the tunnel has opened.
 This road, named Fjøruvegurin (lit. 'foreshore road'), is going to be built on the shoreline.
 The budget for a new express way between Hvítanes and Tórshavn, Innkomuvegurin, was agreed on by the national government and Tórshavn Municipality in June 2021.
 The road includes a short tunnel (Húsareynstunnilin) and opened on 6 July 2025.